ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Atkore Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – ATKR

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action on behalf of purchasers of common stock of Atkore Inc. (NYSE: ATKR) between February 1, 2024 and February 3, 2025, both dates inclusive (the “Class Period”).
-If you wish to serve as lead plaintiff, you must move the Court no later than April 23, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Atkore Inc. (NYSE: ATKR) between February 1, 2024 and February 3, 2025, both dates inclusive (the “Class Period”), of the important April 23, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Atkore common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.